Macquarie University staff seasonal influenza vaccine

 According to the World Health Organisation (WHO) around 15 per cent of COVID-19 cases are severe, and five per cent are critical.
 Those in a critical state require a ventilator to breathe.
 The chance of severe and critical infection is higher with COVID-19 than influenza.
-According to the WHO, the mortality rate for COVID-19 appears to be higher than that of the flu, however, research on COVID-19 is still in its early stages and these estimates may change over time.
+The WHO states that the mortality rate for COVID-19 is higher than that of the flu.

 Influenza is the most common vaccine-preventable disease in Australia.
 Although it can be a mild disease, it can also cause very serious illness in otherwise healthy people.
 It can require hospitalisation and can cause death.
 Influenza may trigger asthma and exacerbations of lung and heart disease.
 Influenza is more likely to cause serious complications in certain patients, such as those over 65 years, children under five years, pregnant women and those with other medical conditions such as diabetes, respiratory conditions, heart disease or cancer.

 Both COVID-19 and the influenza virus can spread from person to person.
 Tiny droplets containing the viruses can pass from someone with the infection to someone else, typically through the nose and mouth via coughing and sneezing.
 People with either infection can pass the infection on before they show any symptoms.

 People should stay at least two metres away from anyone coughing or sneezing to help prevent the transmission of infections.

 The viruses can also live on surfaces.
 The WHO is not sure exactly how long the COVID-19 virus can survive, but it could be days.